returnrqt/custom-bootstrapper-examples/README.md

 # custom-bootstrapper-examples
-Custom bootstrapper examples for Bloxstrap
+Custom bootstrapper examples for Fishstrap
+For more help, look at the documentation for wpf
+If you still need help, join the Fishstrap discord server: https://discord.gg/PhggrEcN